The Siege of Fort Boonesborough

 Jemima collecting musket balls in her apron, as orally told to Eviza.

-Frontier historian Lyman C. Draper corresponded with Eviza Lydia Howell — Jemima Boone Callaway's granddaughter — multiple times to preserve firsthand accounts of the siege that might otherwise have been lost entirely.
-Eviza was the eighth of fourteen children born to Susannah Callaway and Thomas Howell, one of roughly eighty grandchildren of Daniel and Rebecca Boone.
-Despite having only one eye, she wrote extensively to Draper, relaying stories exactly as her grandmother Jemima had told them.
-Her correspondence is catalogued as Draper Series C, Volume 21.
+The frontier historian Dr. Lyman Copeland Draper (1815–1891) corresponded with Eviza Lydia Coshow, née Howell, a granddaughter of Jemima Boone Callaway, in an effort to preserve family accounts of the siege before they could be lost.
+Eviza was the eighth of fourteen children born to Susannah Callaway and Thomas James Howell of Howell's Prairie, St. Charles County, Missouri, and one of approximately eighty grandchildren of Daniel and Rebecca Boone.
+Despite having sight in only one eye and no formal education, she wrote to Draper at length across 1884 and 1885, relaying her grandmother's accounts as she learned them from first-hand oral history.
+Her letters are catalogued in the Draper Manuscript Collection, Series C (Kentucky Papers), Volume 21.

 "She would go out each night during the siege to collect spent musket balls in her apron, then remold them to use against the enemy the following day."